 Acknowledgements

 The work was supported by the Finnish Work Environment Fund (200349), Academy of Finland (312397), and the Slovak Research and Development Agency under the Contract no. APVV-18-0140.
+We thank Niko Männikko for sharing the Finnish translations of GAS7 and IGDT10 scales and Sari Castrén for assistance with other scales.

 Author contributions